datttrian/leetcode/README.md

             if nums[mid] == target:
                 return mid

-            # If the middle element is less than the target adjust the left pointer to search the right half
+            # If the middle element is less than `target` adjust the left pointer to search the right half
             if nums[mid] < target:
                 left, right = mid + 1, right